Hamiltonian thermodynamics on symplectic manifolds: Introduction

-Thus, the space of equilibrium states can be thought of as a space spanned by the variables \((S,V,N)\) such that the function \(E = E(S,V,N)\) (called the fundamental equation) allows one to determine the rest of the thermodynamic variables \((T,-P,\mu)\).
-The equilibrium states may be interpreted as being points on Legendre submanifolds of the thermodynamic phase space, the latter can be associated with the structure of a contact manifold (see \cite{mrug,old1,old2} for details).
-It turns out that contact geometry is the odd-dimensional cousin of the familiar symplectic geometry which is encountered in classical mechanics for describing conservative mechanical systems \cite{arnold}.
-On a symplectic manifold, one can formulate Hamiltonian dynamics in a natural way which conserves the Hamiltonian (which is often just the total energy) as well as the volume-form (as defined in a natural manner); the latter result is familiar as Liouville's theorem which is central to the formulation of classical statistical mechanics.
+Thus, the space of equilibrium states can be thought of as the three-dimensional space spanned by the variables $(S,V,N)$ such that the function $E = E(S,V,N)$ (called the fundamental equation) allows one to determine the rest of the thermodynamic variables $(T,-P,\mu)$ via the constitutive relations (\ref{derivativesofE}).
+The equilibrium states may be interpreted as being points on the above-mentioned three-dimensional submanifold of the thermodynamic phase space; the latter carries a natural contact structure (see \cite{mrug,old1,old2,old22} for details).
+Contact geometry \cite{Godbillon} is the odd-dimensional counterpart of symplectic geometry, which underlies conservative Hamiltonian mechanics \cite{arnold}.
+On a symplectic manifold, one can formulate Hamiltonian dynamics in a natural way which conserves the Hamiltonian (often the total energy).
+Pertaining to the geometric description of equilibrium thermodynamics, a natural question is whether equilibrium thermodynamics can be formulated on symplectic phase spaces?
+If so, can symplectic Hamiltonian dynamics describe in a consistent manner, thermodynamic transformations between equilibrium states analogous to contact Hamiltonian dynamics in the contact-geometric framework of thermodynamics?
+The answers to both the questions posed above are in the affirmative.